MicrosoftDocs/windows-itpro-docs/windows/deployment/usmt/usmt-identify-operating-system-settings.md

 ---
 title: Identify Operating System Settings
-description: Identify which system settings you want to migrate, then use the User State Migration Tool (USMT) to select settings and keep the default values for all others.
+description: Identify which system settings need to be migrated.
+The User State Migration Tool (USMT) can then be used to select settings and keep the default values for all others.
 manager: aaroncz
 ms.author: frankroj
 ms.prod: windows-client